zhenwang23/now/docs/user-guides/faq.md

 # FAQ

-This is a list of Frequently Asked Questions about Jina Now.
+This is a list of Frequently Asked Questions about Jina NOW.
 Feel free to suggest new entries!